 Potential applicants should consider the research interests of the Division and contact potential supervisors based on the staff research interests listed.
-In addition to your own designated PhD Supervisors, the School of Health and Rehabilitation Sciences affords opportunities to meet regularly with an advisory panel under the auspices of the Schools' Doctoral Quality Assurance Committee.
+In addition to your own designated PhD Supervisors, the Department of Health and Rehabilitation Sciences affords opportunities to meet regularly with an advisory panel under the auspices of the Department’s Doctoral Quality Assurance Committee.

 Entrance Requirements (MSc Programmes)